 Below is the most recent invite for the Hampshire Hospitals Gynae-Oncology Support Group at The Ark Conference Centre, Basingstoke.
 The sessions are FREE OF CHARGE and are for diagnosed gynaecological cancer patients only.

-The support group is on the third Monday of every month, where we have speakers (Macmillan Cancer Support, CNS visits, Trust Nutritionist...) for you to gain valuable information, and some sessions are peer support based where we have a cup of tea or coffee and biscuits.
+The support group is on a TUESDAY usually toward the end of every month, where we have speakers (Macmillan Cancer Support, Clinical Nurse Specialist visits, Trust Nutritionist etc...) for you to gain valuable information, and peer support based where we have a cup of tea or coffee and biscuits, do some crafting and laugh a lot!

 Below is the most recent invite for the Hampshire Hospitals Gynae-Oncology Support Allotment in Stanmore, Winchester.
 The sessions are FREE OF CHARGE and are for diagnosed gynaecological cancer patients only.

-The support allotment meets EVERY WEDNESDAY FROM 1 - 3 PM, where we enjoy the outdoors, plant seeds, manage their growth, peer support, and encourage some gentle activity with pulling, trimming and weeding.
-We also enjoy a cup of tea or coffee and bring your lunch to be ale to sit and enjoy the beautiful English weather.
+The support allotment meets EVERY TUESDAY FROM 10 AM - 12 PM, where we enjoy the outdoors, plant seeds, manage their growth, peer support, and encourage some gentle activity with pulling, trimming and weeding.
+We also enjoy a cup of tea or coffee and bring a snack to be ale to sit and enjoy the beautiful English weather.

 Please feel free to come along to any of the sessions, a text or email to confirm attendance (as the session may be cancelled due to annual leave/weather conditions), where you shall be given the post code for the plot.